Energy-Pathways-Group/GLOceanKit/Matlab/InternalModes/README.md

 The InternalModes class can be used to quickly and accurately compute the vertical modes and SQG modes from arbitrary stratification.

-The complete class hierarchy contains several implementations that include spectral methods, finite differencing, WKB approximated solutions, as well as the analytical solutions for constant stratification.
+The complete class hierarchy contains several implementations that include spectral methods, finite differencing, WKB approximated solutions, as well as the analytical solutions for constant stratification and exponential stratification.
 The details are documented in Early, Lelong, and Smith (2018).

 The classes contain many options, but also try to remain simple to use.
 Use `help InternalModes` in Matlab for a complete description, or use the Quick Start below.